-Haynes and Boone, LLP Counsel Mei Zhang authored an article for Law360 that describes how her rock climbing hobby translates to the office, even if they may seem disparate.
+Haynes Boone Counsel Mei Zhang authored an article for Law360 that describes how her rock climbing hobby translates to the office, even if they may seem disparate.

 Read an excerpt below.